New arbitration procedure for lower value construction disputes

 The referring party has to make an application to the Adjudicator Nominating Body (ANB) for the dispute to be dealt with under the LVD MAP.
 The ANB will then nominate an adjudicator who will act if they believe the dispute is suitable for the procedure and the respondent has no reasonable objections.

-The adjudication timetable will be as follows:-
+The adjudication with take a month for building disputes and the timetable under the new system will be as follows:-